Sam Liccardo and Evan Low Spar in Debate Over House Seat

 In line with the California Democratic Party’s endorsement, Low is staunchly against the proposition.
 “I refuse to go back to the era of mass incarceration,” he said.

 The debate’s first major issue was on the U.S.’s role in the ongoing Middle Eastern conflict.
 Both candidates said they support an immediate ceasefire and return of all hostages to Israel while affirming Israel’s right to exist.
-Liccardo specifically stated that the federal government needs to “accelerate aid to nearly two million Palestinians who critically need it.”
+Liccardo specifically stated that the Federal Government needs to “accelerate aid to nearly two million Palestinians who critically need it.”

 Liccardo shared a vision of implementing more technology at border crossings to expedite the process of entering the U.S., although he did not specify what that could look like.
 Both candidates affirmed their support for temporary protective status.
 “Every single undocumented person in our community would be served by our city,” Liccardo said.